brenhinkeller/JuliaAdviceForMatlabProgrammers/README.md

 #### The very basics:
 There are many different ways of using Julia -- in an IDE (e.g. [Juno](https://junolab.org) or [Julia for VSCode](https://www.julia-vscode.org)), in a Jupyter notebook via [IJulia](https://github.com/JuliaLang/IJulia.jl), in a [Pluto notebook](https://plutojl.org), integrated with a command-line editor like Vim or Emacs, or just directly in the terminal.
-In any case though, you will likely end up interacting with a Julia REPL, where you can type in Julia code and get results back.
+In any case though, you will likely end up interacting with a Julia *REPL*, where you can type in Julia code and get results back.

 At the REPL,
 * Typing `?` followed by the name of a function (or type, etc.) name will give you help/documentation on that function (or type, etc.).